harness/terraform-provider-harness/docs/resources/platform_gitops_cluster.md

 - `exec_provider_config` (Block List) Configuration for an exec provider. (see [below for nested schema](#nestedblock--request--cluster--config--exec_provider_config))
 - `password` (String) Password of the server of the cluster.
 - `role_a_r_n` (String) Optional role ARN.
 If set then used for AWS IAM Authenticator.
+- `aws_cluster_name` (String) AWS Cluster name.
+If set then AWS CLI EKS token command will be used to access cluster.
 - `tls_client_config` (Block List) Settings to enable transport layer security. (see [below for nested schema](#nestedblock--request--cluster--config--tls_client_config))
 - `username` (String) Username of the server of the cluster.